Kryha/zk-gaming-toolkit/README.md

 ## Submitting a PR

+> ⚠️ These steps can only be completed by maintainers that have access to the wallet.

-If your PR contains any changes to the Leo programs, make sure to perform the following actions before completing it so that the programs are correctly deployed to the testnet:
+If a PR contains any changes to the Leo programs, make sure to perform the following actions before completing it so that the programs are correctly deployed to the testnet:

-1. Tap the [Aleo faucet](https://twitter.com/AleoFaucet) by tweeting `@AleoFaucet send 10 credits to aleo178vq84yvu4kq2cg9ssedhpz4wgtnfq8nrhca3tpqjs3324p3gsrq7yt8u3`.
-Be sure to specify this exact address and amount of credits!
-2. After a bit, the faucet should reply to your tweet with a URL.
-Wait for the tweet before proceeding with the next step.
+1. Navigate [here](https://demo.leo.app/faucet) and give some credits to the Kryha Aleo account.
+2. Wait for the transaction to complete.
+Don't close the browser tab!
-3. Complete your PR and the pipeline should automatically deploy the new programs to the testnet using the credits you've just obtained.
+3. Complete the PR and the pipeline should automatically deploy the new programs to the testnet using the newly obtained credits.
 Just be patient...
 Like, [very patient](https://youtu.be/xNjyG8S4_kI)...
+Deployment through the pipeline takes about 8 minutes per program.

 ## Adding a new Leo program

 When creating a new Leo program, the pipeline has to be updated in order for the program to be deployed to the testnet.

 Let's assume the name of our program is `cool_program`.
-For it to be properly deployed, open `check_programs.sh` and edit it as follows:
+For it to be properly deployed, open `azure-pipelines.yaml` and add the following case to the `run_check_script` job:

 ```sh
 files=$(git diff HEAD HEAD~ --name-only)